6 Easy Guitar Songwriting Tips To Help You Write Better Songs

 What’s the best way to train your ear?

 Do it away from the guitar, in short blocks of a few minutes a time.
 Train it frequently and consistently.
 (This ear training article explains how.)

-Fretboard visualization – you want to know your fretboard just like a piano player knows the keyboard.
-The better your knowledge of the fretboard – the easier & faster you can write songs (and guitar solos).
+Fretboard visualization – know your fretboard just like a pianist knows the keyboard.
+The better your knowledge of the fretboard, the easier & faster you write songs and guitar solos.

-Watch this video to see how to practice fretboard visualization:
+This video shows you how to practice fretboard visualization:

-You now know proven songwriting tips that make writing songs easier and more fun.
+Apply each guitar songwriting tip above into your practice to make writing songs easier and more fun.

-The next step is to learn how to write awesome guitar solos, so you can express more emotions with every song you write.
+The next step is to learn how to write awesome guitar solos and express more emotions with every song you write.
 Download this free lead guitar solo guide and discover how to play guitar solos that make other guitarists wish they could play like you.

 About Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
-He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Take guitar lessons with the best online electric guitar teacher.
+He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Get additional guitar songwriting tips to become a great songwriter with the best online electric guitar teacher.